ScriptCode best practices

 • Write code in English - use English names for variables, functions, etc.

-Exceptions: top-down business decisions regarding naming or a high level of script complexity (the decision lies with the low-code developer here).
-If you choose to use Polish naming convention - be consistent within a single script.
+Exceptions: top-down business naming decisions or a high level of script complexity (in this case, the decision belongs to the low-code developer).
+If you decide on a Polish naming convention - be consistent within a single script.

 • Name other variables and functions in camelCase format, e.g. const correlationId = context.getFirstParameter('correlationId'), let motherBranchNumber, function generateBranch()